josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 NgModules are a great way to selectively aggregate classes from other NgModules and re-export them in a consolidated, convenience module.

 An NgModule can re-export entire NgModules, which effectively re-exports all of their exported classes.
-Angular's own `BrowserModule` exports a couple of NgModules like this:
+The `BrowserModule` in Angular exports a couple of NgModules like this:

 <code-example format="typescript" language="typescript">